arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-21-typography-experiments.md

   }
 </style>

-This was best-working result after a couple of experiments.
+This was the best-working result after a couple of experiments.
 It requires 10-20 minutes to adjust yourself to this writing, but it is readable afterwards.

 In this version, a combination consonant+vowel is replaced with consonant + vowel above.
-Vowel letter preceded by another vowel or space is not modified.
+A vowel letter preceded by another vowel or space is not modified.
 A couple of sound-modifiers were also treated as vowels.

-This version probably saves a tiny bit of space, and not too hard to switch to; its usefulness is limited because a number of vowels still should be kept on the main line.
+This version probably saves a tiny bit of space, and is not too hard to switch to; its usefulness is limited because a number of vowels still should be kept on the main line.

 Something should be done to vowels though &mdash; there should be a more compact form to encode 12 characters.
 One option is diacritics-like modifications (above/below the consonant).
-Other options is space-efficient vertical symbols.
+Another option is space-efficient vertical symbols.
-When tinkering about this, I was 'rediscovering' korean vowels &mdash; it is indeed natural to add a vertical line and 'attach' a branch at some position.
+When tinkering with this, I was 'rediscovering' Korean vowels &mdash; it is indeed natural to add a vertical line and 'attach' a branch at some position.